 Awareness Level Mismatching

-The Mistake: Treating a problem-aware prospect like they’re solution-aware by jumping straight into product features.
+The mistake: Treating a problem-aware prospect as if they’re solution-aware and jumping straight to product features.

-The Fix: Always start one level below where you think they are.
-If you think they’re solution-aware, approach them as problem-aware to ensure you don’t skip important context.
+The fix: Start one level below where you think they are.
+If you think they’re solution-aware, approach them as problem-aware.
+You won’t lose anything by adding context; you will lose things by skipping it.

 Generic Messaging Across Levels

-The Mistake: Using the same email template for prospects at different awareness levels.
+The mistake: Using the same email template for prospects at different stages.

-The Fix: Create specific messaging tracks for each awareness level, with different value propositions, calls-to-action, and proof points.
+The fix: Build separate messaging tracks for each level, with distinct value propositions, calls-to-action, and proof points.

 Rushing the Progression

-The Mistake: Trying to move prospects too quickly from unaware to most aware.
+The mistake: Trying to push prospects from unaware to most aware too quickly.

-The Fix: Respect the natural progression and provide value at each stage.
-Moving someone from unaware to problem-aware might take months.
+The fix: Respect the natural pace and add value at each stage.
+Moving someone from unaware to problem-aware can take months, and that’s fine.

 Ignoring Lower Awareness Levels

-The Mistake: Only prospecting to solution-aware and product-aware prospects because they’re “easier.”
+The mistake: Prospecting only to solution-aware and product-aware contacts because they’re easier to convert.

-The Fix: Develop systematic approaches for engaging unaware and problem-aware prospects, as they represent the majority of your market opportunity.
+The fix: Build systematic approaches for unaware and problem-aware prospects.
+They represent the majority of the market.

 Measuring Success Across Awareness Levels